Five pioneering sewage and wastewater companies

 BASF S.E.
 (Germany)

 This enormous German conglomerate merits inclusion for the large percentage of turnover it invests in R&D in general.
 Additionally, it takes a pioneering approach to the processing of sludge from sewage.
 Once the sludge is incinerated, the steam created generates electricity, which is stored in the district heating network.
-The plant also processes municipal and industrial sewage sludge from surrounding areas and taking the approach that prevention is better than cure, between 2010 and 2015, BASF reduced its wastewater contamination by around 23%.
+The plant also processes municipal and industrial sewage sludge from surrounding areas and takes the approach that prevention is better than cure, between 2010 and 2015, BASF reduced its wastewater contamination by around 23%.
 BASF is an excellent example of creating value whilst being efficient in costs and engendering green benefits.

 Biwater (Hong Kong)